 I wasn’t having any fun.
 I wasn’t thinking, “Oh boy oh boy oh boy, I get to stand in the middle of the casino lobby, screaming at the desk clerk at 4:30 in the morning, because I’m crazy, and I can do whatever I want.”

-And my husband JW, who has schizoaffective disorder, which is a form of schizophrenia, and therefore probably qualifies as crazy,has never once thought, “Oh boy oh boy oh boy, I can get paranoid that people are stealing from me, spying on me, shut everyone out of my life for days at a time, then collapse into an apathetic stupor because I’m crazy, and I can do whatever I want.”
+And my former husband, whose diagnoses range from schizoaffective disorder to a personality disorder, probably qualifies as crazy, I doubt has never once thought, “Oh boy oh boy oh boy, I can get paranoid that people are stealing from me, spying on me, shut everyone out of my life for days at a time, then collapse into an apathetic stupor because I’m crazy, and I can do whatever I want.”

-In the summer of 2010, when JW and I were separated and had a divorce pending, he had a psychotic break, during which he walked through the yard naked, peed in the bushes, wrote on the walls, and tried to set the house on fire.
+In the summer of 2010, he had a psychotic break, during which he walked through the yard naked, peed in the bushes, wrote on the walls, and tried to set the house on fire.
 None of which sounds like too much fun to me, and all of which, to me, shows someone trying to get the terror, the madness, the craziness out of his head, so he can see it, touch it, feel it.
 And maybe, with any luck, destroy it.

 The problem: The madness, the craziness, the whatever it is he has, is a part of him, and the more he tries to get it out, the more unmanageable it becomes.